Ambidexterity: Tools

 With respect to tools, ambidextrous may be used to mean that the tool may be used equally well with either hand; an "ambidextrous knife" refers to the opening mechanism and locking mechanism on a folding knife.
 It can also mean that the tool can be interchanged between left and right in some other way, such as an "ambidextrous headset," which can be worn on either the left or right ear.
-As an opposite example, some scissors are made specifically for use in one hand, and will not cut properly if used in the other hand.
-Left-handed as well as ambidextrous scissors are nowadays available.
+Many tools and implements are made specifically for use in the right hand, and will not work properly if used in the other hand.
+There exist shops dedicated to selling implements and tools made specifically for left-handed use.
+For example, left-handed, and ambidextrous, scissors are available.

+Many knives are sold sharpened asymmetrically for right-hand use, and resharpened in the same way.
+It is possible to buy knives sharpened for left-handed use, and to sharpen any knife in that way.

 Medicine and surgery

 A degree of ambidexterity is required in surgery because surgeons must be able to tie with their left and right hands in either single or double knots.
 This is usually due to factors like the positioning of the surgeon, whether they have an assistant and the angle required to throw and secure the knot.

 Ambidexterity is also useful after surgery on a dominant hand or arm, as it allows the patient to use their non-dominant hand with equal facility as the limb which is recovering from surgery.